ggmessier/ggmessier.github.io/pages/litsearch.md

 #### Step 1: Finding the right keywords.

 So, you've just started your research project and you've established your general area with your supervisor.
 Now it's time to do your first online search.
 The first step is to select the database you should use.
-A fact of life for electrical engineers is that all the best research is published through the IEEE so doing an [IEEE Xplore](http://ieeexplore.ieee.org.ezproxy.lib.ucalgary.ca/search/cmdsearch.jsp) search is a must.
-If you are doing network or machine learning related research, you should also do a search on the [ACM Digital Library](http://portal.acm.org.ezproxy.lib.ucalgary.ca/dl.cfm) and [Google Scholar](https://scholar.google.com/).
+The best choice is to use a tool that covers a number of publication databases.
+[Google Scholar](https://scholar.google.com/) is ok but doesn't provide a lot of search operator flexibility.
+[Scopus](https://www-scopus-com.ezproxy.lib.ucalgary.ca/) is a good choice and can be accessed through the University of Calgary library website.

 The biggest danger of doing an online search is that you miss the important papers in your area.
 This happens when you perform a search that is too specific.
 A rule of thumb is that if you don't get at least 150 papers coming out of your search, then you need to generalize your search words.

-For example, Kevin could type in the search ("aerial wireless sensor deployment") into IEEE Xplore.
+For example, Kevin could type in the search ("aerial wireless sensor deployment").
 This yields no papers.
 Is Kevin the only person in the world thinking about aerial deployment of sensors?
 Obviously not.
 The search was too restrictive.
 He then types in the following search (wireless AND sensor AND (aerial OR airplane OR helicopter OR UAV OR flight)).
 This yields 237 hits which is a good number.

-The ACM Digital Library search engine is a bit more restrictive.
-However, an AND search for the terms "wireless", "sensor" and "aerial" produced 125 hits after isolating for only ACM publications and proceedings.

-Some search engines, like Google Scholar, will give you an essentially unlimited list of papers to look at.
-In these cases, you can look through the first 300 or so.

 #### Step 2: Sorting through the big list.

-Do you have to read all 362 papers?
+Do you have to read all 237 papers?
 Not exactly.
 Instead, you need to go through the following process:

 1. Read through the titles of all the papers on the list and download PDF's of the papers with titles that seem relevant.
 At the end of this process, Kevin has downloaded 43 papers.
 1. Read through the abstracts of all the papers you have downloaded and delete the ones that are not relevant.
 At the end of this process, Kevin has reduced his paper list to XX papers.